Gavin1937/Your-Moon-CSULA/server/README.md

 print(b64encode(randbytes(int(int(input('How many bits: '))/8))).decode('utf-8'))
 ```

+* Note that `cors_origin_whitelist` is a list of urls to the the frontend, they are whitelist for cors cross origin protection.
+This is because we need to send credentials (cookie) from the frontend to backend.

-1. you can use `.template` files under `src/server/config/` as your starting point
+3. you can use `.template` files under `src/server/config/` as your starting point

 ## Deploy